xdmnl/api-documentation/source/migration-guide.html.md

 To ensure that your data can only be read by you, we now send only the type, ID and link of the resources of an event.
 You can then simply send an authenticated request to the provided link to fetch the details about an event.

+We also now sign the webhooks so you can check the data integrity.

 ## How to upgrade?

 > ![Upgrade webhooks](migration-guide/webhooks.png)